-HOWEVER, if a member's profile is still active and listed on our site, they are too, to the very best of our knowledge.
+HOWEVER, if a member's profile is still active on our site, they are too, to the very best of our knowledge.

 Everyone is sent an email when they've received a message or a new person in their search results.
 If an email we send anyone bounces, or if they respond that they are no longer interested in lesbotronic overall, their profile and their messages get DELETED.